rvarago/toy-storage-rs/README.md

 This is a toy in-memory storage server with data exchanged over the network.

-> DISCLAIMER: This is nothing more than a self-contained **playground** project for having some fun with Rust.
+> DISCLAIMER: This is nothing more than a self-contained **playground** project for having some fun while learning Rust.

 ## Wire Protocol